 How long will it take to see my listing?
 We generally enter directory listing information within two weeks of its arrival, so if you have web access, you can see what your listing looks like by visiting the online Directory.
 If you don’t have web access, please ask a friend or family member to print your listing to check for errors.
 We can modify your listing for the printed directory through Feb.
 15.

 If I want to list more than one product, do I need to purchase two directory listings?
 With each Directory listing, you get to choose up to five items you grow/raise from our long list of products/services that will be indexed online and in the print Directory.

 How do I get Directories for distributing at my location or at other local businesses or events?
-You can order quantities for FREE (watch for notification in the newsletter), order online, or contact us any time.
+Order the directories you need for free online here.

 About the Product/Service Index (Your five selections):

 These five items determine how your farm is indexed in the printed Directory as well as for online searching functions.
 Only choose products that you grow, raise or make yourself.
 For example, if you sell Minnesota Grown honey produced by another producer, you may NOT select honey as an index category but you ARE welcome to include honey in your Directory description.
 People use the Directory to connect directly to the producer of the product so it’s important to provide them with accurate indexes and search results.

 - Farmers Markets/Winter Farmers Markets You can only be listed as a “Farmers Market” in the index if your market includes multiple growers selling their own products.
 We also limit farmers markets to only the “farmers market” and “winter farmers market” index items (markets are not allowed to select additional products for indexing).
 An exception is that a MN Grown business like a nursery that hosts a farmers market on-site may select four other index items – however – if this is not clearly described in your description, the farmers market category will not be added to your listing.